verygoodsecurity/vgs-collect-ios/README.md

 Starting with the 1.7.4 release, `VGSCollectSDK` also supports  [CardScan](https://github.com/getbouncer/cardscan-ios) integration via SPM.
 To use **CardScan** add `VGSCollectSDK`, `VGSCardScanCollector` libraries to your target.

+> NOTE: At this time we support Swift Package Manager only for core `VGSCollectSDK` module.
+If you need to integrate Card Scanning solutions you should use other integration method.
+We will extend support of 3d party Card Scanning SDKs after they will become available to integrate via Swift Package Manager.

 ## Usage